liuchunh/ScriptMaker/README.md

 You can see more information in `log.txt`

-You can download here： https://luogu.oss-cn-hangzhou.aliyuncs.com/upload/problem_attachment/7dqumbsa.exe?response-content-disposition=attachment%3B%20filename%3D%22CompilerSelfExtracter.exe%22&OSSAccessKeyId=LTAI4FsiWjpNs1epYQp3d1Ag&Expires=1716517910&Signature=X4DkbM9zbDdY%2FJN5Nf04xbKOr7M%3D
+You can download executive files in `Releasescc`

 It is a 7-Zip Self Extracter.